STEP 1: Choose your Blogging Platform

 - Large Community of Help & Support – Since everyone else is using WordPress as their blogging site, it’s quick and easy to find the help you need.
 WordPress also offers an incredible library of free resources on their site and video tutorials on Youtube.

-- Mobile Responsive – Don’t you hate those websites you visit on your phone where you have to pinch the screen to zoom in?
-WordPress will automatically make your website ‘responsive’, which means it’ll work on all cell phones and tablets people use to visit your website.
+- Mobile Responsive – Don’t you hate those blogs that you visit on your phone where you have to pinch the screen to zoom in?
+WordPress will automatically make your blog ‘responsive’, which means it’ll work on all cell phones and tablets people use to visit your blog.

 - Big Brands Love It – Did you know that even the biggest brands in the world use WordPress as their platform?
 Sony, MTV, CNN, Ebay, Best Buy and even ESPN all prefer WordPress over the rest.